nyaruka/goflow/docs/md/expressions.md

 ## url_encode(text)

-URL encodes `text` for use in a URL parameter
+Encodes `text` for use as a URL parameter.

 ```objectivec